Jacob-C-Nguyen/ML483-ViVoice/READ_ME.md

-Please insert your models in folders into the "Models" folder.
+Please insert your models in folders into the folder inside of the "Models" folder (F5-TTS).

 Your file structure should look like this: